Looking for signs of the risen in the world-breakinglatest.news-Breaking Latest News

 I recently had the opportunity to visit the Vatican Museums where I appreciated the astonishing beauty and ability to communicate the faith with the power of art: just think of the paintings in the Sistine Chapel.
 But most of all, Caravaggio’s Deposition of Christ always strikes me: a scene that could describe the cruelty of death with extreme drama.
 The artist, on the other hand, manages to tell us that death has not won, and he does so with signs that could escape a distracted eye, because the reality of Jesus’ victory must not be imposed on man but must always leave room for his freedom.

 This number of World and Mission tells us many of these stories marked by one irreducible hope that comes from those veins of Christ pulsating with blood.
-So Happy Easter to you, dear friend of PIME, continue to accompany us missionaries in our commitment to proclaim and discover the signs of the Risen One in the world.
+At that time happy Easter to you, dear friend of PIME, continue to accompany us missionaries in our commitment to proclaim and discover the signs of the Risen One in the world.